 A staple in my repertoire is what my kids called “Mom’s Cream of Anything Soup.”
-I would take leftover spinach, asparagus, cauliflower or broccoli and put it in a blender with 2 cans of cream of chicken soup and two cans of milk (for four servings).
+I would take leftover spinach, asparagus, cauliflower or broccoli and put it in a blender with two cans of cream of chicken soup and two cans of milk (for four servings).
 I’d add some seasonings (maybe onion powder or a pinch of some herb, like tarragon or thyme), put it all in a blender and blend it till the veggie was pureed in the mixture, and heat gently in a saucepan.
-I often threw in a handful of grated cheese just at the end, to melt.
-I don’t care what vegetable it was, they’d gobble it up.
+I often threw in a handful of grated cheese just at the end.
+It didn’t matter what vegetable it was, they’d gobble it up.
 Add a grilled cheese sandwich or a dinner salad and you have a quick weeknight meal.

 Here are some of our other favorite soup recipes for you to try:

 Carcass — leftover meat and bones — from one four-to-five-pound roast chicken (or a mild-flavored rotisserie chicken)